SergiCassanmagnago/TFG/AF-WCC/README.md

-# Implementation of the WCC algorithm on the Apache Flink Stateful Functions API
+# Implementation of the WCC algorithm on the Apache Flink DataSet API